 This is a new addition after road tripping in Texas but we really could have done with window screen covers to keep the car cool.

-It also offers another layer of privacy to keep the nosey RV people away from your business!
+It also offers another layer of privacy to keep the nosey RV people away from your business, one of the road trip essentials for adults!

 Your items will bake through the glass, so make sure that you keep your electronics away from the window and stored in dark, cool areas of the car/van.